NewsLocal NewsIn Your NeighborhoodGadsden County

 and last updated

-The importance of career readiness comes as Florida’s unemployment rate continues to shift.
-According to the Florida Department of Commerce, the state’s seasonally adjusted unemployment rate was 4.5% in January.
+This comes after the Florida Department of Commerce reports the state’s seasonally adjusted unemployment rate was 4.5% in January.
 That’s up 0.2 percentage points from December 2025 and up 1.0 percentage point compared to this time last year.
 The data shows about 499,000 Floridians were unemployed out of a labor force of more than 11 million.

 Want to see more local news?
 Visit the WTXL ABC 27 Website.